LifeMC/LifeSkript/README.md

 # Versioning System
 * Stable Releases: No suffix.
 Just (generally) a major version. (like V10, V11 etc.)
 * Beta Releases (tested): Stable version + A suffix from alphabet. (like V10b, V10c etc.)
 * Nightly Builds (untested): Not available via official download.
-Clone this repo and build yourself.
+Clone this repo and <a href="https://github.com/LifeMC/LifeSkript/wiki/%5BProject-Tutorial%5D-How-to-build-the-project-yourself">build yourself</a>.

-Note: Latest stable release contains all commits that contains "hotfix".
+Note: Some releases may also contain hotfixes or backports from newer releases or commits.

 # Download Links
 You can download latest release from here:<br />